 Note 8.
-Convertible Notes
+Debt

-2021 4.5% Convertible Senior Notes ("2021 Notes")
+2021 4.5% Convertible Senior Notes ("2021 Convertible Notes")

-On April 13, 2021, the Company and its wholly owned subsidiary, NaviNet (the "Guarantor") entered into a note purchase agreement (the "Note Purchase Agreement") with Highbridge and certain other buyers, including Nant Capital to issue and sell \$137,500 in aggregate principal amount of its 4.5% convertible senior notes in a private placement pursuant to an exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) of the Securities Act.
-The 2021 Notes were issued on April 27, 2021.
-The total net proceeds from this offering were approximately \$136,772, comprised of \$62,223 from Nant Capital and \$74,549 from Highbridge, after deducting Highbridge's debt issuance costs of \$118 and \$610 in debt issuance costs paid to third parties in connection with the 2021 Notes offering.
+On April 13, 2021, the Company and its wholly owned subsidiary, NaviNet, Inc. (the "NaviNet") entered into a note purchase agreement with Highbridge Capital Management, LLC and one of its affiliates ("Highbridge") and certain other buyers, including Nant Capital, to issue and sell \$137,500 in aggregate principal amount of its 4.5% convertible senior notes in a private placement pursuant to an exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) of the Securities Act.
+The 2021 Convertible Notes were issued on April 27, 2021.
+The total net proceeds from this offering were approximately \$136,772, comprised of \$62,223 from Nant Capital and \$74,549 from Highbridge, after deducting Highbridge's debt issuance costs of \$118 and \$610 in debt issuance costs paid to third parties in connection with the 2021 Convertible Notes offering.

-The Company used part of the proceeds from the 2021 Notes issuance to repurchase the remaining \$31,945 of principal amount of the 2016 5.5% Convertible Senior Notes ("2016 Notes") held by Highbridge ("Repurchased Notes") and pay \$644 of accrued and unpaid interest.
-On April 27, 2021, in connection with the issuance of the 2021 Notes, the Company provided a notice of a "Fundamental Change" (as defined in the indenture governing the Company's 2016 Notes) and an offer to repurchase all the outstanding 2016 Notes.
+The Company used part of the proceeds from the 2021 Convertible Notes issuance to repurchase the remaining \$31,945 of principal amount of the 2016 5.5% Convertible Senior Notes ("2016 Notes") held by Highbridge ("Repurchased Notes") and pay \$644 of accrued and unpaid interest.
+On April 27, 2021, in connection with the issuance of the 2021 Convertible Notes, the Company provided a notice of a "Fundamental Change" (as defined in the indenture governing the Company's 2016 Notes) and an offer to repurchase all the outstanding 2016 Notes.
 On May 25, 2021, the Company purchased \$55,555 of the outstanding 2016 Notes via a Fundamental Change repurchase and paid \$1,358 of accrued and unpaid interest thereon.

-On April 27, 2021, the 2021 Notes were issued to the investors under an indenture (the "2021 Indenture") dated April 27, 2021 entered into between the Company and U.S. Bank National Association (the "Trustee").
+On April 27, 2021, the 2021 Convertible Notes were issued to the investors under an indenture (as amended and restated, the "2021 Indenture") dated April 27, 2021 entered into between the Company and U.S. Bank Trust Company, National Association (as successor in interest to U.S. Bank National Association) (the "Trustee").

-Interest rates on the 2021 Notes are fixed at 4.5% per year, payable semi-annually on October 15th and April 15th of each year, beginning on October 15, 2021.
-The 2021 Notes will mature on April 15, 2026, unless earlier repurchased by the Company or converted pursuant to their terms.
+Interest rates on the 2021 Convertible Notes are fixed at 4.5% per year, payable semi-annually on October 15th and April 15th of each year, beginning on October 15, 2021.
+The 2021 Convertible Notes will mature on April 15, 2026, unless earlier repurchased by the Company or converted pursuant to their terms

-The deferred financing offering costs on the 2021 Notes are being amortized to interest expense over the contractual terms of the 2021 Notes, using the effective interest method at an effective interest rate of 4.61%.
+The deferred financing offering costs on the 2021 Convertible Notes are being amortized to interest expense over the contractual terms of the 2021 Convertible Notes, using the effective interest method at an effective interest rate of 4.61%.

-The initial conversion rate of the 2021 Notes is 259.8753 shares of common stock per \$1 principal amount of 2021 Notes (which is equivalent to an initial conversion price of approximately \$3.85 per share).
+The initial conversion rate of the 2021 Convertible Notes is 17.3250 shares of common stock per \$1 principal amount of 2021 Convertible Notes (which is equivalent to an initial conversion price of approximately \$57.72 per share).
 The conversion rate will be subject to adjustment upon the occurrence of certain specified events in accordance with the terms of the 2021 Indenture but will not be adjusted for accrued and unpaid interest.

-Holders of the 2021 Notes may convert all or a portion of their 2021 Notes, in multiples of \$1 principal amount, at any time prior to the close of business on the business day immediately preceding the maturity date.
-Upon conversion, the 2021 Notes will be settled in cash, shares of the Company's common stock or any combination thereof at the Company's option.
+Holders of the 2021 Convertible Notes may convert all or a portion of their 2021 Convertible Notes, in multiples of \$1 principal amount, at any time prior to the close of business on the business day immediately preceding the maturity date.
+Upon conversion, the 2021 Convertible Notes will be settled in cash, shares of the Company's common stock or any combination thereof at the Company's option.

-As of June 30, 2022, the remaining life of the Convertible Notes is approximately 45.5 months.
+As of September 30, 2023, the remaining life of the Convertible Notes is approximately 2.5 years.

-The 2021 Notes are the Company's general unsecured obligations and are initially guaranteed on a senior unsecured basis by the Guarantor.
+Prior to May 17, 2023, the 2021 Convertible Notes were the Company's general unsecured obligations and were initially guaranteed on a senior unsecured basis by NaviNet.